umbraco/UmbracoDocs/11/umbraco-deploy/deploy-settings.md

 In order for Deploy to handle Forms data as content, you'll to ensure the `TransferFormsAsContent` setting is set to `true`.
 To transfer Forms data as schema, i.e. via .uda files committed to source control, use a value of `false`.

+{% hint style="info" %}
 On changing this value from `false` to `true`, make sure to remove any `.uda` files for Forms entities that have already been serialized to disk.
 These will no longer be updated.
-By deleting them you avoid any risk of them being processed in future and inadvertently reverting a form to an earlier state.
+By deleting them you avoid any risk of them being processed in the future and inadvertently reverting a form to an earlier state.
+{% endhint %}

 ## TransferDictionaryAsContent